 - Garage doors styles that are growing in popularity are Carriage and its variants.
 For customers with older homes, these kinds of doors mimic the style of swing-open doors found on old carriage houses but can blend in with many different architectural styles.
 While traditional carriage doors swing open, some of the newer models fold open yet maintain the look of a swing door.

-- Contemporary doors are the perfect garage doors styles for modern home design featuring clean lines and high-tech materials and finishes.
+- Contemporary doors are the perfect garage doors styles for a modern home design featuring clean lines and high-tech materials and finishes.
 Some of the most popular features for this kind of door that we can offer include tempered glass panels (clear, frosted, tinted) and multi-colored or textured frames.

 - Raised-Panel doors.
 These are extremely popular and feature individual raised panels on the outside of the door.
 Just as many baby boomers refer to facial tissue as “Kleenex,” many people call raised-panel models “Clopay” doors, which also happens to be the name of a manufacturer.
-This is perhaps one of the most common garage doors styles around, thanks to a wide variety of colours, styles, and finishes to choose from.
+This is perhaps one of the most common garage doors styles around, thanks to a wide variety of colors, styles, and finishes to choose from.